-WHAT HAPPENED IN THE British Airways DATA BREACH?
+WHAT HAPPENED IN THE BRITISH AIRWAYS DATA BREACH?

-Almost 400,000 British Airways customers have had their personal and bank/credit card details stolen in what is reported to be one of the most severe cyber-attacks in UK history.
+Initially, it was revealed that almost 400,000 British Airways customers have had their personal and bank/credit card details stolen in what is reported to be one of the most severe cyber-attacks in UK history.

 Worryingly, it took over two weeks before the data breach was detected by the airline.
 In response, questions are now being asked as to whether poor systems have made this cyber-attack worse.